 Thanks for visiting the online home of Trinity Presbyterian Church.
-Due to the current public health situation, in-person worship services and meetings have been suspended.
-However, services are being live-streamed via Zoom so we can still join together Sunday mornings.
+In-person worship services will resume in Stage Four of BC’s COVID-19 reopening plan.
+Meanwhile, services will continue being live-streamed via Zoom so we can still join together Sunday mornings.
 Log-in info is sent via email; please contact us if you’d like to be added to the email list.

 You’ll find weekly bulletins, Scripture reflections, and children’s activity pages on the “Worship Services” page, and we pray they’ll be a blessing to you as we worship and aim to stay connected with one another.
 Videos of recent sermons are also available on our YouTube channel.